Applied Probability and Uncertainty Quantification

 Research Interests

-Professor Raul Tempone's expertise and research interests lie at the intersection of applied mathematics, computational science, and stochastic analysis, with a strong focus on developing and analyzing numerical methods for stochastic and deterministic problems.
-His work emphasizes adaptive algorithms, Bayesian inverse problems, scientific machine learning, stochastic optimization, and uncertainty quantification, aiming to push the boundaries of computational efficiency and accuracy in simulations.
+Tempone's expertise and research interests lie at the intersection of applied mathematics, computational science, and stochastic analysis, with a strong focus on developing and analyzing numerical methods for stochastic and deterministic problems.
+His work emphasizes adaptive algorithms and hierarchical and sparse approximation, Bayesian inverse problems and data assimilation, optimal experimental design, scientific machine learning, stochastic optimization, optimal control, and uncertainty quantification, aiming to push the boundaries of computational efficiency and accuracy in simulations.